Kenya-West/gh-actions-env-create/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The reason this repository exist is a had to repeatedly create typical secrets with the same keys again and again, and decided to automate it with Node.
+The reason this repository exist is that I had to repeatedly create typical secrets with the same keys again and again, and decided to automate it with Node.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>